ryejs/ryejs.com/docs/manipulation.md

     .text() <span>⇒ text</span>
 </div>

-Sets the text content of all elements.
-When no content is given, returns the text content of the first element in the collection.
+Sets or gets `textContent`.
+If no argument given it returns only the first element's value.

 html